DavidJCobb/halo-reach-content/README.md

 * When we want to detect whether a king is in check, or in checkmate, we reset the "valid move" variable on all board spaces.
 We can then take our function to check a piece's available moves, and call that on *every* enemy piece.
 We can then check whether the king's current space is a "valid move" (check), and whether all of the spaces that a king can move to are "valid moves" (checkmate).
 (Some extra measures are needed to check for pawns checkmating a king, but these are trivial.
 It's also more efficient to check whether there exist any spaces that the king can move to and that are not "valid moves," and as a bonus that lets us properly handle a king that has been immobilized by adjacent pieces.)

-Which brings me to my point: I might -- I *might* -- be able to build a Matchmaking-suitable, non-honor-rule Halo Chess+.
+Which brings me to my point: I might &mdash; I *might* &mdash; be able to build a Matchmaking-suitable, non-honor-rule Halo Chess+.